 If you are unsure if the employer is in the state system or national system, we suggest you contact Wageline on 1300 655 266.
 Wageline will conduct a business search and in most cases can provide an indication of which system applies.

-If you would like to raise an issue about Wageline’s customer service, please use the Department of Mines, Industry Regulation and Safety’s customer feedback form.
+If you would like to raise an issue about Wageline’s customer service, please use the Department of Energy, Mines, Industry Regulation and Safety’s customer feedback form.